Pest Management Fact Sheet #5015

-Climbing cutworms can be handpicked off the plants well after dark.
-Young plants can be protected by placing collars around stems, pushing the collars 1 inch into the soil, or wrapping stems with aluminum foil.
+Climbing cutworms can be picked off the plants by hand well after dark.
+Young plants can be protected by placing collars around stems, pushing the collars one inch into the soil, or wrapping the stems with aluminum foil.
 The effectiveness of mulch as a control depends on the material used and how it is applied.
 Similarly, the effectiveness of insecticides in controlling cutworms depends on when, where and how they are applied.

-Depending on the label, the following insecticides can be applied to surrounding soil, stems, or foliage; Bt (Bacillus thuringiensis), spinosad, carbaryl (Sevin), cyfluthrin, and permethrin.
-Bait formulations have special advantages: direct toxic effect on caterpillars and attractiveness.
+Depending on the label, the following insecticides can be applied to surrounding soil, stems, or foliage: Bt (Bacillus thuringiensis), spinosad, carbaryl (Sevin), cyfluthrin, and permethrin.
+Bait formulations have two special advantages: direct toxic effect on caterpillars, and attractiveness.
 Make sure the insecticide label permits the use of the product on the intended crop.